-Another implication of the BBM/conduit non-convex dispersion relation is the persistence of traveling bright breathers in the weakly nonlinear defocusing regime (cf.~Fig.~\ref{fig_BBM_foc_to_defocus}).
-A preliminary insight into this persistence can be gained within a TNLS framework \cite{kivshar1998dark,kivshar1991dark}, where it was shown that traveling breathers near the zero-dispersion point manifest a bright or anti-dark waveform instead.
+Another implication of the BBM-conduit nonconvex dispersion relation is the persistence of traveling bright breathers in the weakly nonlinear defocusing regime (cf.~Fig.~\ref{fig_BBM_foc_to_defocus}).
+A preliminary insight into this persistence can be gained within a TNLS framework \cite{kivshar1998dark,kivshar1991dark}, where it was shown that traveling breathers near the zero-dispersion point manifest a bright or antidark waveform instead.